Proto Successor Measure: Representing the Behavior Space of an RL Agent: Experimental Study

-} \reb{ Table~\ref{tab:continuous_psm} compares PSM's zero-shot performance in continuous state-action spaces to representative methods - Laplacian, FB, and HILP.
+Table~\ref{tab:continuous_psm} compares PSM's zero-shot performance in continuous state-action spaces to representative methods - Laplacian, FB, and HILP.
 We note that to make the comparisons fair, we use the same representation dimension of $d=128$, the same discount factor, and the same inference and policy extraction across environments for a particular method.
-Overall, PSM demonstrates marked improvement over baselines across most environments.
-Further ablations studying effect of latent dimensionality can be found in Appendix~\ref{app:ablations}.}
+Overall, PSM performs consistently better or is competitive to baselines across the environments.
+Ablations studying effect of latent dimensionality can be found in Appendix~\ref{app:ablations}.